mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab2.rst

         ]
     }

-.. note:: To access to the AS3 public validator, use http://35.239.61.203:5000/

-4. Click on ``Format JSON`` on the top left.
+.. note:: You can use any JSON formatter/Validator available.
+A specific AS3 plugin to validate the JSON against AS3 schema will be available soon.

-5. Click on ``Validate JSON``.
-Make sure the Declaration is valid!
+3. Make sure the Declaration is valid!

-6. Using Postman, use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
+4. Using Postman, use the **BIG-IQ AS3 Declaration** Postman call in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Past the declaration into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

-7. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:
+5. Use the **BIG-IQ Check AS3 Deployment Task** calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

-8. Logon on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.
+6. Logon on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.

 .. |lab-2-1| image:: images/lab-2-1.png
    :scale: 80%